Maldivian–Portuguese conflicts: Second Portuguese expedition to Malé, 1552–1553

 Following the massacre, the Portuguese launched another expedition, this time led by Pedro de Ataide.
 The fleet set sail from Cochin with the goal of reinstating D. Manoel as ruler.

 During the conflict, Sultan Abu Bakr was killed in battle, yet the Portuguese were unable to consolidate control over the islands.

 Third Portuguese expedition to Malé, 1558

 Ali Rasgefaanu, the Maldivian sultan, sought to expel the remaining Portuguese in Malé.
-Ali Rasgefaanu led his jihad, known as "Karuoffunmi" to resist Portuguese rule.
+Ali Rasgefaanu led his jihad to resist Portuguese rule.
 The local forces were under the leadership of Sultanul Muhammad Thakurufaanu al-Auzam.

 To counter the threat, the Portuguese sent an expedition led by Captain Andreas Andre, better known in the Maldives as "Andiri Andirin".
 Portuguese records state that the fleet itself was commanded by Manuel da Silveira de Araujo.
 In battle, Ali Rasgefaanu was killed/martyred on May 19, 1558.
 He was buried where he fell.

 Following the victory, Andreas Andre established himself in power for the next 15 years, governing on behalf of D. Manoel.